zeynahgomez/Zeynahgomez/README.md

 👩‍💻Seeking Feedback and Mentorship

-⭐Engaging with mentors or seeking feedback from peers can significantly enhance my ability to learn effectively.
+🖥️Engaging with mentors or seeking feedback from peers can significantly enhance my ability to learn effectively.
 This includes:

 Mentorship Programs: Listening and following mentor's advice due to them having expertise in desired areas which can provide guidance and accelerate the learning process.
 Peer Reviews: Collaborating with colleagues on projects allows for constructive feedback that fosters improvement.

 👩‍💻Cultivating Passion for Technology

-⭐A genuine passion for technology drives me to explore beyond their immediate responsibilities.
+🖥️A genuine passion for technology drives me to explore beyond their immediate responsibilities.
 This enthusiasm often leads to deeper engagement within my work:

 ✨Personal Projects: Working on side projects and actively pursuing Hackathons.
 Initiatives allowing me to apply it to real-world scenarios.